 Some of those collections were the only evidence we have of the Cow Head complex in southern Labrador.
 You’ve seen those artifacts before if you follow this blog.
 If we knew the exact context of those artifacts, we would have a much better understanding of the Cow Head complex.

-Along with the possible Cow Head complex biface, the photo above has biface bases from both the Maritime Archaic and Intermediate Indian cultures.
-Some of the bifaces we can ascribe culture to, however with most we need the exact context to positively identify culture.
+Along with the possible Cow Head complex biface, the photo above has biface bases from both the Maritime Archaic and Intermediate Period cultures.
+Some of the bifaces we can ascribe culture too, however, with most we need the exact context to positively identify culture.

 The photo directly above shows an assortment of 17 Maritime Archaic bifaces, we know they were all found at one site.
 So, does that mean it was a biface manufacturing site or just a habitation site where some broken bifaces were refitted to shafts?
 If we had their exact context, we might be able to answer that question.